 Integrity

-RPC nodes may return stale or inconsistent data. eRPC's integrity module ensures you always get the most recent and valid blockchain data through:
+RPC nodes may return stale, empty, or inconsistent data. eRPC's integrity module ensures you always get the most recent and valid blockchain data through:

 - Block tracking — Monitors highest known block across all upstreams, ensures